 Anyway, I really loved my time in Rome, short though it was, and I’m feeling nostalgic.
 So, without further ado, here’s my experience/tips for three days in Rome.
-I covered the trip already here, but this is a little more in-depth outline for how to see the most of the city.

 For me, the day started just with getting into the city since I was staying in Orvieto.
 Once there, however, the Capitoline Museums are phenomenal!
 There’s a lot to see, so if you think this something you really want to do, you’ll want to look into a map of where the different exhibits are.
 The Capitoline Museums, besides having an amazing vantage point, also showcase Rome’s history.
 I recommend at least two hours here, though I could have spent a lot more time wandering the collections and looking over the Roman Forum.